SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Background and Preliminaries

 However, the scalability and open-ended nature of these models introduce substantial safety concerns.
-Most current systems are trained on massive web-scraped datasets that frequently contain explicit, biased, or copyrighted material~\cite{nips/LAION5B,cvpr/LDM}.
-Consequently, generative models can reproduce unsafe or undesirable content when queried with specific prompts.
-The broad availability of open-source models, such as Stable Diffusion~\cite{SD-v1.5}, and commercial services, such as Midjourney~\cite{midjourney}, has further amplified concerns regarding misuse, including the synthesis of \textit{NSFW} content, misinformation, manipulated content such as deepfakes, and copyright infringement~\cite{uss/CarliniHNJSTBIW23}.
+Most current systems are trained on massive web-scraped datasets that frequently contain explicit, biased, or copyrighted material~\cite{nips/LAION5B,cvpr/LDM}, allowing generative models to reproduce unsafe or undesirable content under specific prompts.
+The broad availability of open-source models, such as Stable Diffusion~\cite{SD-v1.5}, and commercial services, such as Midjourney~\cite{midjourney}, has further amplified misuse risks, including \textit{NSFW} synthesis, misinformation, deepfakes, and copyright infringement~\cite{uss/CarliniHNJSTBIW23}.